gregorychen3/espresso-controller/README.md

 ## Tech Stack

-The application is contained in a single Go binary implementing:
+The application is a single Go binary implementing:

 - gRPC API as defined in [espresso.proto](https://github.com/gregorychen3/espresso-controller/blob/master/pkg/espressopb/espresso.proto),
 - dashboard web app using React and [Material-UI](https://material-ui.com/), and
 - `/metrics` web endpoint for Prometheus scraping

-all served on a single port (default 8080) of a Raspberry Pi.
+serving on a single port (default 8080) of a Raspberry Pi.

 ## Installation